 - A scattershot approach of firing off the same generic resume to multiple jobs will not do the trick.

 A Resume is Not a Curriculum Vitae (CV)

 If you’re moving from an academic post to the executive leadership track, you will need to reframe your professional background.

 - Present publications, grants received, and teaching and research experience as accomplishments.

-- Present your skills, accomplishments in a manner that shows what you can do for the institution.
+- Present your skills and accomplishments in a manner that shows what you can do for the institution.